"Scripture defines marriage as a faithful, lifelong covenant between a

 Inter-faith marriages were

 theoretically forbidden.
-However, they were sometimes formed.
+However, they were sometimes formed most notably by Solomon.

 Children of inter-faith marriages were considered illegitimate.

-Marriages were generally arranged by family or friends; they did
+Marriages were generally arranged by family or friends.
+They did

 not result from a gradually evolving, loving relationship that developed during a